Patterns for Tudor Lady’s Bonnets, Frontlets, Pastes and Edges - Nowadays Also Called Gable, Kennel, Pediment or English Hoods

-Pattern for an English hood or gable headdress.
-This style of headdress was fashionable from the 1520s to the 1540s, though it continued to be worn (less fashionably) through the 1550s and 1560s.
+This is a pattern for a Tudor lady's bonnet and frontlet (the items nowadays referred to as gable, kennel, pediment or English hoods).
+This style of headdress was fashionable from the 1490s to the 1530s, though it continued to be worn (less fashionably) till 1550.
 Ideal for Henry VIII's wives or other 16th century impressions.
 With full instructions for choosing materials, sizing and construction - perfect for reenactors.

 Based on information gathered from primary sources including:

-- A wire stiffener for a hood (inventory no.Z640*), Museum of London.
+- Wire stiffener for a hood (inventory no.Z640*), Museum of London

-Please note, photos of actual garments are examples only – no garments are included with this product.
+Please note, photos of actual headdresses are examples only – no headdresses are included with this product.

 |ship to||cost||with another item|